CentreForDigitalHumanities/gabber/README.md

     ./minegab.py -a

 Keep running the script with -a untill no new accounts are discovered.
 The giant graph within gab.ai has now been scraped.
+The minegab.py will give verbose output with the -d flag.
+Note that this might contain special characters that could be problematic to print on your terminal:

+    export PYTHONIOENCODING=UTF-8
+    ./minegab.py -da

 ### Processing